D00Med/LegendofMinetest/README.md

 #### Compatibility

+**This is a WIP game, could have some issues and help its appreciate.**

-This mod implements their own default mods set, if you have similar or extra ones, then must be explicit disabled.
+This game implements their own default mods set, if you have similar or extra ones, then must be explicit disabled.

 This game its already tested again following engines: